 The Affordable Care Act (ACA), introduced in 2010 was created to help with the issue of 50 million uninsured Americans who are unable to receive the healthcare they need.
 By introducing the Medicaid act, the impoverished would be offered affordable insurance, hopefully diluting the number of uninsured in the country.
 However, stipulations have been made as to who can obtain Medicaid.
 The ACA is trying to introduce the Medicaid Expansion to diminish this problem.

 The new Medicaid Expansion allows anyone to qualify as long as their income is 138 percent of the poverty line.
-Unlike in the past, where Medicaid was only offered for specific situations, poor- single, or pregnant, with dependents or disabled, the new Medicaid Expansion will expand into the mental healthy spectrum, which until now hasn’t been given much money.
+Unlike in the past, where Medicaid was only offered for specific situations, poor- single, or pregnant, with dependents or disabled, the new Medicaid Expansion will expand into the mental health spectrum, which, until now, hasn’t been given much money.
 This is a first since one in six uninsured will suffer, or does suffer from a form of mental health.

 Another benefit to the Expansion, is it will tack on a cost to the healthcare facility when service isn’t provided for Medicaid patients.
 Most emergency visits that mental health patients make can be prevented by the correct dosage of medicine, the Expansion will make sure that medicine isn’t limited so patients won’t have to spend money and time in emergency rooms.